 The Board of Trustees has the sole authority to determine whether care and treatment is medically necessary, and whether care and treatment is experimental or investigational.
 In all cases, the Trustees' determination will be final and binding.
 However, determinations of medical necessity and whether or not a procedure is experimental or investigative are solely for the purpose of establishing what services or courses of treatment are covered by the Plan.
 All decisions regarding medical treatment are between you and your healthcare provider and should be based on all appropriate factors, only one of which is what benefits the Plan will pay.

-A different definition may apply to benefits provided through the medical HMO option, the dental HMO, the dental PPO, or the vision+ benefit option.
+A different definition may apply to benefits provided through the Kaiser HMO or the Cigna dental HMO.